amauriciogonzalez/CoronaScope/README.md

 ### Running the App

---> To run the Notes App, we use :
+--> To run the App, we use :
 ```bash
 python manage.py runserver
 ```